rileytroyer/ml-pa-classifications/README.md

 These images will be downloaded to the directory data/raw/testing/stream0

+To download THEMIS data you will need to have rsync installed on your system.
+As this isn't available in Windows.
+If you are on a Windows system you will either need to run this from the virtual linux environment (WSL) or create a virtual machine.

+For the PFRR images you will need to have wget installed.

 ### Training data
 The training data needs to be human classified first, so we preprocess it and put it into an h5 file format that makes transporting it and creating videos easier.

+To download all of the THEMIS training data run: src/data/download-themis-training-data.py

+To downloadd all of the PFRR training data run: src/data/download-pfrr-training-data.py